 The AquaBrick® Water Filtration System is ideal for camping, family picnics, outdoor adventures and survival gear.
 I use mine everyday.
 I keep it on my kitchen counter and only drink, cook, make smoothies and fill my dogs water bowls with this awesome source of potable water.

 BTW – The AquaBrick® Containers are available for water and food storage.
 They’re awesome!

 The XStream™ Straw Water Filter

 Take this filter straw on any and all outdoor adventures, as well as keeping it in your survival kits and car kits.

-The XStream™ Filter Straw has also been tested and proven – works for up to 250 gallons for removal of bacteria, virus and protozoan, is lightweight and ideal for backpacking, hiking, and emergency preparedness.
+The XStream™ Water Filter Straw has also been tested and proven – works for up to 250 gallons for removal of bacteria, virus and protozoan, is lightweight and ideal for backpacking, hiking, and emergency preparedness.
 I have one in my trunk.
 The XStream™ Straw has been all over the world – tested in Cambodia, Vietnam, Peru, Colombia, Brazil, Scotland, Wales, Alaska, Adirondack Mountains and many places in the U.S.

 The XStream™ Straw also comes with a hand pump – so you can drop your straw into the water source; use the “Quick Connect” to attach the pump and fill water bottles; share water; wash hands, food, etc. and again – if need be take a shower!
 So now you have a potable water pump.
 Yup.
 Awesome little piece of gear.

-If I could only pick one thing to take into the wild or have in my survival kit – it would be the XStream™ Straw Water Filter.
+For me, personally, if I could only pick one thing to take into the wild or have in my survival kit – it would be the XStream™ Straw Water Filter.